nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Misc/PassByValue_PassByReference_PassByAddress/README.md

 Here, the vector vec is passed by value.
 This means a copy of the vector is made each time the function is called, which is inefficient for large vectors.

 ## Pass by Reference
 To improve efficiency, we can pass the vector by reference.
-This allows the function to operate directly on the original vector without making a copy:
+This allows the function to operate directly on the original vector without making a copy: <bk>
 ![reference_machine](https://github.com/user-attachments/assets/4262e8bf-9b22-484f-8a9a-a79374e9b72f)